Saint George Roman Catholic Lithuanian Church: Post-World War II parish organizations

 In 1942 a Rochester Chapter of the Lithuanian-American Council (LAC) was established and merged with a chapter of the United Lithuanian Relief Fund of America in 1943.
 The chapter organized observances of the Lithuanian Independence Day, anti-Soviet demonstrations, cultural events, Lithuanian Days with car parades in the city, and raised funds for Lithuania's struggle for freedom and for needy Lithuanians.
 The chapter officers have, for a number of years, selected people for recognition and award of Lithuanian Foundation medals for achievement in the field of culture.
 Beginning in 1971, ten such awards were bestowed.
 Especially during 1987–1994 their focus was on supporting the struggle for Lithuania's independence.
-Worthy of notice at that time was the walk on foot from Rochester to Washington, DC by activist Paulius Klimas to publicize the case of jailed Lithuanian dissident Petras Gražulis, who eventually regained his freedom and is now member of the Lithuanian Parliament.
+Worthy of notice at that time was the walk on foot from Rochester to Washington, D.C., by activist Paulius Klimas to publicize the case of jailed Lithuanian dissident Petras Gražulis, who eventually regained his freedom and is now member of the Lithuanian Parliament.
 His brother, Rev. Kazimieras Gražulis, served as Rev. Dominic Mockevičius' assistant in 2004–2006.
 With the arrival of new immigrants the dearth of candidates was overcome and a new slate of officers elected in 2002.
 On their agenda, among other things, were efforts to support Lithuania's membership in NATO, and to participate in the long-term effort by the Eastman School of Music and the Episcopal Diocese to install at Christ Church a copy of the organ from Holy Ghost Church in Vilnius, Lithuania.
 (The inaugural concert of this organ took place in October 2008.)

 The Rochester Lithuanian Choir (later known as Lithuanian Community Choir, Putinas) was established in 1949.
 The choir has sung at Mass and in concerts, at all North American Lithuanian Song Festivals as well as those in Lithuania in 1994, 1998 and 2002.
 1949 also saw the start of a Lithuanian Folk Dance group.
 It debuted at the traditional Lithuanian Day at Schuetzen Park.
 Later the group was named Lazdynas (Hazel) while a spin-off veteran group was named Lazdyno Šaknys (Roots of Hazel).
 The group participated in folk dance festivals in North America as well as in Lithuania, including appearance in Vatican for the Pope in 1983.
 The last appearance for Lazdynas appears to have been the showing of its veterans group at the dance festival in Toronto in 2000.
 In 1984 a second Lithuanian folk dance group named Žilvinas appeared.
-The group performed in Atlanta in 1985 and at the Folk Dance Festival in Hamilton, Ontario in 1988.
+The group performed in Atlanta in 1985 and at the Folk Dance Festival in Hamilton, Ontario, in 1988.
 The group disbanded in 1991.